sridhar-ravi/Intro_to_bioinformatics_CO_2024/README.md

-# Introduction to Bioinformatics CAC 2023
+# Introduction to Bioinformatics CAC 2024

 # Class Activity #1 – Working with Modules

-If you have not done yet, ssh to your account on Frontenac or Alliance cluster eg: Graham or Cedar
+If you have not done yet, ssh to your account on Frontenac or Alliance cluster eg: Graham or Cedar.
+If you don't have an Alliance account, use the guest account from your moodle.

 ```
-ssh -X saxxxxx@login.cac.queensu.ca
 ssh -X username@graham.computecanada.ca
+ssh -X userxxxx@coss-a.c3.ca
 ```

 Create a folder in your `home` or `scratch` called bioinformatics and go into it